viking-saver/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ---
-title: Configure the applications pinned to the taskbar
+title: Configure the Windows Taskbar Pinned Apps with Policy Settings
-description: Learn how to configure the applications pinned to the Windows taskbar. ms.topic: how-to ms.date: 04/17/2024
+description: Learn how to configure the applications pinned to the Windows taskbar. ms.topic: how-to ms.date: 11/07/2024
 appliesto:
 zone_pivot_groups: windows-versions-11-10
 ---